 Graduate students may complete requirements for an endorsement at the same time that they earn the master's degree.
 Endorsements are also available to students who already have earned master's degrees.
 Students should file the following forms with the WSC Admissions Office: (1) an admission form and fee, and (2) one official complete transcript of their academic work sent directly from their other institutions.
-Endorsement plans and requirements are processed through the department from through the work is being taken and with the Certification Office.
-Students are to meet as early in their programs as possible with the Certification Officer.
+Endorsement plans and requirements are processed through the department in which the work is being taken and with the Certification Office.
+Students are to meet as early in their programs as possible with the Certification Officer, Brandenburg Education Building.

-Requirements for the Master's Degree In Education
+Requirements for the Master of Science In Education Degree

-Action Office Time File Application form, and one official transcript.
-Admissions Office At least two weeks before registration.
-2. Graduate Record Exam.
-Graduate Office At initial registration time file for the GRE. exam to be completed before earning 9 hours of course work.
-3. File program of study.
-Graduate Office Before completing 15 credit hours.
+Trequirements for the Master of Science in Education Degree Action Office Time File Application form, and one official transcript Admissions Office At least two weeks before registration.
+2. Graduate Record Exam Graduate Office At initial registration time file for the GRE. exam to be completed before earning 9 hours of course work.
+3. File program of study Graduate Office Before completing 15 credit hours.
 Department meeting; file approval form.
-Admission to degree candidacy.
-Department Chair, Graduate Office After completing 15 credit hours.
-5. File one 600-level paper.
-Graduate Office The file paper must be placed on file in the Graduate Office 28 calendar days before anticipated date of graduation 6.
-File for graduation.
-Graduate Office No later than the end of the second week of the semester in which the student intends to graduate.
-7. File for final program comprehensive examinations.
-Department Chair, Graduate Office Request to take comprehensive examination signed and filed in the Graduate Office 2 weeks before the examination.
-8. File original and 3 copies of thesis and abstracts.
-Graduate Office Not later than 19 days after oral exam.
+Admission to degree candidacy Department Chair, Graduate Office After completing 15 credit hours.
+5. File one 600-level paper Graduate Office The file paper must be placed on file in the Graduate Office 28 calendar days before anticipated date of graduation.
+6. File for graduation Graduate Office No later than the end of the second week of the semester in which the student intends to graduate.
+7. File for final program comprehensive examinations Department Chair, Graduate Office Request to take comprehensive examination signed and filed in the Graduate Office 2 weeks before the examination.
+8. File original and 3 copies of thesis and abstracts Graduate Office Not later than 19 days after oral exam.

-Counseling & Special Education Department Brandenburg Building
+Counseling Counseling & Special Education Department Brandenburg Building